This Is Our Firstborn Daughter Alara’s Story

 Now I speak so others can.

-Chapter Eight: Why This Was Preventable
+Chapter Nine: Why This Was Preventable

 For eight weeks, Alara showed visible, documented signs of distress.